Thursday 02/19/2015, 1:30 pm - 4:30 pm

 View Edie's profile and full STITCHES West class list

-Problem: You love to knit scarves, but you hate to have the wrong side showing.
+Problem: You love to knit scarves, but you hate when the wrong side shows.
 You detest garter stitch.
 You want good-looking reversible patterns so you can relax and look fabulous, no matter which side is 'up'.

 Solution: Take this class.
-Move beyond garter stitch to explore fun-to-knit stitch patterns that have two right sides and self-edging selvedges.
+Move beyond garter stitch to explore fun-to-knit stitch patterns that have 2 right sides and self-edging selvedges.
 You'll be casting on, knitting, and binding off to create a mini scarf with no wrong sides.
-Problem solved!

 Smooth, light-colored, #4 (worsted-weight) yarn in 2 colors: a small amount in CC to be used as waste yarn, one skein for MC; 2 double-pointed needles in a size appropriate for the yarn, one pair straight or circular needles in the same size (supplies are used for homework, as well as in class)

 Sharp scissors, notebook, pen or pencil with an eraser, stitch markers, blunt tapestry needles (large and small), flexible tape measure, small calculator, and needles & crochet hooks of various sizes.